pgjdbc/pgjdbc/docs/documentation/head/connect.md

 `jdbc:postgresql://node1,node2,node3/accounting?targetServerType=preferSecondary&loadBalanceHosts=true`

 If a secondary fails, all secondaries in the list will be tried first.
 In the case that there are no available secondaries the primary will be tried.
-If all of the servers are marked as "can't connect" in the cache then an attempt will be made to connect to all of the hosts in the URL in order.
+If all the servers are marked as "can't connect" in the cache then an attempt will be made to connect to all the hosts in the URL, in order.